 Getting Around Brighton:

-It’s very easy to walk from the station into the hub of Brighton to the shopping areas I’ve described.
+It’s very easy to walk from the station into the hub of Brighton, the beach and to the shopping areas.
 However if you’ve shopped till you drop and don’t feel like walking back up the hill to the station, Brighton-Hove radio cabs are plentiful.
 They’re managed under the City Council and are relatively inexpensive.
 The app is useful to pre-book, but you’ll see the blue/green/white taxis everywhere if you want to hail a taxi on foot.
-You’ll also find Uber cabs in Brighton & Hove.
+Or use Uber cabs in both Brighton & Hove.